- Strategic Plan

 - Institutional Review Board

-- Research Capacity Building, Office of / ND EPSCoR
+- Research Capacity Building, Office for / ND EPSCoR

 - Animal Care and Use